MacLemon/CongressChecklist/README.md

 #### Generic medication
-- patches (Pflaster, for your webcam or if a MacBook AirFrisbee hit you)
+- Patches (Pflaster, for your webcam or if a MacBook AirFrisbee hit you)
 - Aspirin (If you partied too long …)
 - Thomapyrin (analgetic)
 - Parkemed (DE/AT), Ponstel (USA), Ponstel (UK) (analgetic)
 - Clarityn (or other histamine blocker if you're allergic to something)
 - Neocitran/Theraflu/Paracetamol (just in case hacker pest strikes)
-- contraceptives, prophylactic (contraceptive pill, condoms, etc.)
+- Contraceptives, prophylactic (contraceptive pill, condoms, etc.)
-- caffeine pills (In case you don't like Mate and nobody knows if you can actually drink the coffee served there.)
+- Caffeine pills (In case you don't like Mate and nobody knows if you can actually drink the coffee served there.)
-- something for your stomach (if you've got a nervous digestive system when under stress, while flying or generally traveling)
+- Something for your stomach (if you've got a nervous digestive system when under stress, while flying or generally traveling)
-- camomile tea relives hyperacidity very well
+- Camomile tea relives hyperacidity very well
 - Bepanthen